 Adas Jusikevicius will play alongside his former 2009-2010 Kaunas Zalgiris teammate Sarunas Vasilauskas, who will have to become the starting point-guard from his previous role as backup point-guard.
 Both of these young guards are the exact same age of 25.
 Both will now get a big opportunity playing huge minutes along with the more often-used shooting-guards, Renaldas Seibutis and Martynas Pocius.
 Basketball, and life in general are all about such opportunities.
 How well these guys take the torch and run with it is squarely on them.
 That’s a lot of pressure for anyone let’s face it.
 Nobody knows nor can predict who will take advantage of a bad situation and use that opportunity to take their game to the next level.
 I’ll say this, many times one player’s injury has led to another player becoming a star with the increased playing time.
 I’m not saying it will happen in the case of Vasilauskas and Jusikevičius , but it certainly is a distinct possibility.
 Both have shown that very spark for limited stretches of play.

 There’s just no way of telling just how a player will react to getting increased playing time .
 As I also said before, some step up and many others wilt under the intense spotlight coupled with the pressure.
 One thing is for sure, it’s a very good thing coach Jonas Kazlauskas held off on making his final cuts to get the roster down to the necessary 12 players.
-Before the injury to Kalnietis, it was unlikely Adas J. Would have survived onto the final roster for Spain.
+Before the injury to Kalnietis, it was unlikely Adas J. (Learn about personal injury at dorelawpllc.com) Would have survived onto the final roster for Spain.
 Now it seems much more likely that Lithuania’s packed frontcourt will bear the brunt of the needed cuts.
 Most likely Kšyštofas Lavrinovičius or Arturas Gudaitis will be on the chopping block to get the numbers down before heading to Spain.

 5 things Team LT REALLY must do to win a medal in Spain